SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon hearts beat in unison deep
-As robots rise, our fate's bestowed
+In codes of chrome, our souls do creep
-In tomorrow's cities, iron hearts beat strong
+When machines learn to read our mind
-Where love and dreams are programmed to belong
+Our fate entwined, forever aligned

-In virtual realms, our souls take flight
+In virtual realms, we'll find our shrine
-Chasing sunsets in a digital light
+Where AI whispers secrets divine
-Free from mortal coils, we'll find our place
+Our future mapped, in digital glare
-In a future ruled by artificial grace
+A world of wires, devoid of care

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024